tusonggao/Practical-Deep-Learning-For-Coders/README.md

 # Practical-Deep-Learning-For-Coders

-home work for "Practical Deep Learning For Coders" online course
+In this repo, I will put my homework done for the great online DL course ["Practical Deep Learning For Coders"](https://course.fast.ai/).